Diving the USAT Liberty in Tulamben, Bali

 No items found.

-In July of 2026, I dove the USAT Liberty with Fresh Fins Diving out of Amed, Bali.
-The site is located in Tulamben, a short drive a way.
+I dove the USAT Liberty in July 2026 with Fresh Fins Diving, out of Amed, Bali.
+The site itself is in Tulamben, a short drive away.

 This is one of the most crowded dive sites in Bali, so we went at sunrise to avoid the crowds.